Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 650 Ti should in theory be quite a bit better than the GeForce 8600 GT 1GB DDR2 in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 650 Ti is 575% quicker than the GeForce 8600 GT 1GB DDR2 in general, because of its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 650 Ti is a lot (about 587%) faster with regards to AF than the GeForce 8600 GT 1GB DDR2. (explain)
+Texel RateThe GeForce GTX 650 Ti is quite a bit (approximately 587%) better at texture filtering than the GeForce 8600 GT 1GB DDR2. (explain)

-Pixel RateThe GeForce GTX 650 Ti is a lot (about 244%) more effective at AA than the GeForce 8600 GT 1GB DDR2, and also able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 650 Ti is a lot (about 244%) more effective at FSAA than the GeForce 8600 GT 1GB DDR2, and also will be capable of handling higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison